jdubray/sam-samples/angular2-admin-master/README.md

 ## How is the SAM pattern implemented

 This is work in progress, so currently, only the following components have been converted to use the SAM pattern:
-* /app/pages/dashboard/feed/feed.component
+* /app/pages/dashboard/*

-The SAM pattern elements (actions, state, model) are instantiated from the SamFactory (/app/services/sam.service) in the app.component
+The [SAM pattern](http://sam.js.org) elements (actions, state, model) are instantiated from the SamFactory (/app/services/sam.service) in the app.component

 * The Actions are mounted in a global variable `actionsMount` (index.html).
-This global variable is visible from a component when you use the following statement:
+This global variable is visible from any component and wired to the component's events when you use the following statement:
 ```
 declare var actionsMount: any;
 ```